 A Bonus Vegetable for the Children’s Garden

 I know – I can’t count, but I thought you’d like a bonus!!
 Lettuce is super easy to grow and, my favorite part, reseeds readily in my climate.
-That means that I allow a certain number of my lettuce plants to go to seed and then I let the seed go where it will on purpose.
+That means that I allow a certain number of my lettuce plants to go to seed on purpose.
 I get lettuce cropping up in the most random places and I love it.

-To learn more, click on these links: Schneider Peeps and Black Fox Homestead can tell you how to grow lettuce, no problem.
+To learn more, click on these links: Schneider Peeps can tell you how to grow lettuce, no problem.
 Just for a little whimsy, here’s a post we did about our rather random gardening efforts called In the Garden of Whatever, which includes a highlight on the noble lettuce – every self sowers dream!

 Space and the Five Annual Vegetables for the Children’s Garden

 Like I said, space can be a concern for all gardeners.
 These crops outlined for the children’s garden can be grown in pots on a sunny deck or porch.
 You can even use a trash can to make a DIY planter with this post from Get Green Be Well.
 You don’t need an acre sized garden to produce food and neither do your kids!

 Don’t get me wrong, space is a fantastic thing to have in the children’s garden.
 Don’t let a pile of pallets or a broken swing set stand between your child and a larger garden.
 Get that stuff out of the way and expand the garden!
 If you’re in a small space and need to know what to grow in containers, this list is still golden for you.
 Here are a few more small space gardening tips from Tiny Yellow Bungalow.

 Potted Children’s Garden?

 Here are a few tips specific to the vegetables we’ve outlined here: